elianakrakov/elianakrakov/_posts/2021-02-16-attenuationcorrection.md

 ## amyloid-beta
 <img src="/files/amyloidtransmission.png">

 There is a peak at 6.4 nm.
 This is characteristic of the beta strandd distance.
 I know it is an ugly plot but i belive it is significant.
 I wish I got more measruments so I could calculate the error.
+I belive that if I took longer exposure measurments all with the quartz capillary then I would be able to determine more about it.
 <img src="/files/transamyloid.png">